pytorch/audio/docs/source/backend.rst

 Availability
 ------------

-``"sox_io"`` backend requires C++ extension module, which is included in Linux/macOS binary distributions.
+``"sox_io"`` backend requires C++ extension module. torchaudio<2.1.0 will include libsox in the Linux/macOS binary distributions, for later versions please install `libsox`.
 This backend is not available on Windows.

 ``"soundfile"`` backend requires ``SoundFile``.
 Please refer to `the SoundFile documentation <https://pysoundfile.readthedocs.io/en/latest/>`_ for the installation.